 What Are Leadership Values?

 In your personal life, you likely have core principles that guide your actions and choices.
-These values serve as a compass that helps you navigate situations you encounter.
+When you have a difficult decision to make, those values serve as a compass to help you navigate.

 Why Every Manager Should Have Leadership Values